 The single most useful recruiting signal on Stack Overflow is a gold tag badge.
 Earning one requires 200+ answers with a cumulative score of 1,000+ in a single technology tag.
 That’s not something you can fake or inflate.
 A gold badge in [python] or [react] means the developer has answered hundreds of real-world problems in that technology, and the wider community found those answers genuinely helpful.

-When you're sourcing for a senior Python engineer, finding a candidate with a gold [python] badge on Stack Overflow tells you more about their actual depth than any certification, years-of-experience filter, or self-assessed skill level on LinkedIn.
+When you’re sourcing for a senior Python engineer, a gold [python] badge tells you more about actual technical depth than any certification or self-assessed skill level on LinkedIn.
+Years-of-experience filters don’t come close to that signal.

 Communication Quality - The Hidden Signal